John Barton (director): Royal Shakespeare Company

-John Barton joined the Royal Shakespeare Company (RSC) in 1960 at the invitation of its founder, Peter Hall [2].
+John Barton joined the Royal Shakespeare Company (RSC) in 1960 at the invitation of its founder, Peter Hall.
 In addition to directing plays, his particular responsibility was to improve the quality of verse speaking in the company.
 He and Peter Hall developed a house style that was rooted in rigorous analysis of the text while observing the shape and rhythm of the blank verse line.
 Having everyone "speaking Shakespeare the same way" was core to the new ensemble and Barton’s role in teaching and training the actors in that technique made a vital contribution.
-In 1963, he collaborated with Peter Hall on the ground-breaking The Wars of the Roses which defined the principles and direction of the new company.
+In 1963, he collaborated with Peter Hall on the groundbreaking The Wars of the Roses which defined the principles and direction of the new company.
 He directed over 50 productions, some in collaboration with Hall and Trevor Nunn.
 His landmark productions at the RSC include 1969's Twelfth Night with Judi Dench as Viola.
 In the RSC's 50th anniversary commemorations (2011) Barton's teaching was acknowledged as one of the lasting reasons for the company's success and he is regarded as one of the most influential directors of Shakespeare of his time.

 At the Aldwych Theatre in London in 1980, Barton directed The Greeks, his adaptations (with playwright Kenneth Cavander) from Homer, Euripides, Aeschylus and Sophocles, ten plays centring on the Oresteia legend, presented in the terse style of the original verse.
 This was part of an RSC London season which also embraced Trevor Nunn and John Caird's production of David Edgar's eight-hour adaptation of Nicholas Nickleby.
 "Both projects were daunting undertakings, planned at a time of renewed financial crisis, and both proved remarkably successful."